Hereloss/Bank-Tech-Test/README.md

 To make a deposit: atm.deposit(500)
 To make a withdrawal: atm.withdraw(500)
 To see your current balance: atm.check_balance
 To print your transaction history: atm.print_transaction_history

+This program will accept money added in any integer form, or in the form "£500".
+It will not accept pence,
+$,¢, € or any other currency type.
+I have also assumed any integer value entered will not have more than 2 decimal places (this would not break the program however )

 ### Feature Test
 Set up the application as stated above, and input the following into your terminal: